 Langdon Towne and Hunk Marriner join Major Rogers' Rangers as they wipe out an Indian village.
 They set out for Fort Wentworth, but when they arrive they find no soldiers and none of the supplies they expected.

 Hoored at a banquet for his sixty year career as an inventor, scientist, and businessman, 89 year old Thomas Alva Edison reflects back on his long career, which includes such achievements as the stock market ticker, the phonograph, the light bulb, and the motion picture.
 Written by

 In the film, Edison and his wife communicate with each other by tapping out Morse code.
-In the movie this is presented as a charming endearment, but in fact Edison was so deaf the only way he and his wife could talk was by tapping Morse code on each other's hands.
+In the movie this is presented as a charming endearment, but in fact Thomas A. Edison was so deaf that the only way he and his wife could talk was by tapping Morse code on each other's hands.
 See more »

 The montage sequence depicting Edison's inventions lists "electric power transmission" over a shot of a massive transmission line and the tower that holds it up.
-That technology was actually developed not by Edison but by Nikola Tesla.
+That technology was actually developed not by Thomas A. Edison but by Nikola Tesla.
 (Tesla held over 700 patents, including Radio.
-Marconi stole the radio patent from Tesla.
+Guglielmo Marconi stole the radio patent from Tesla.
 The US Patent office has since revoked Marconi's claim, giving it to Tesla.)
-Edison insisted on powering his lights with direct current, which could only travel sort distances from the generators that produced it.
+Edison insisted on powering his lights with direct current, which could only travel short distances from the generators that produced it.
 Tesla used alternating current, which could be run through transformers to increase its voltage so it could be moved over long distances, then reduced in voltage again for home use.
 Tesla's alternating current, not Edison's direct current, quickly became the standard and is what we use today.
 See more »

 14 of 21 people found this review helpful.